Food Assistance, Children and Families

 Due to the coronavirus pandemic, the State of Tennessee can issue Emergency Allotments to current SNAP households up to the maximum monthly allotment for any given household.
 All Emergency Allotments will be delivered on current SNAP households’ EBT cards.

 Initially, TDHS forced many Tennesseans to apply for this program, creating an unnecessary and wasteful barrier to access.
 As a result, many Tennessee families did not access this program.
-I wrote to TDHS several times urging it to reverse this harmful poicy and send the P-EBT cards directly to eligible families, as did other states, and I welcomed the news that TDHS decided to do so for semester meals.
+I wrote to TDHS several times urging it to reverse this harmful policy and send the P-EBT cards directly to eligible families, as did other states, and I welcomed the news that TDHS decided to do so for semester meals.
+Starting in March 2021, new P-EBT Cards have been mailed directly to students that qualify.
+Your school will send DHS information about eligible students.

 Through the summer, the YMCA will be distributing free meals for students at over 60 community sites throughout Shelby County.
 The Mid-South Food Bank is also providing meals for students throughout Memphis.
 For more information, please visit http://www.scsk12.org/coronavirusfacts/studentmeals.

-Tennessee has waived requirements that individuals be physically present in order to receive Special Supplemental Nutrition Program for Women, Infants and Children (WIC) benefits through May 31, 2020.
+Tennessee has waived requirements that individuals be physically present in order to receive Special Supplemental Nutrition Program for Women, Infants and Children (WIC) benefits.
 These benefits can now be automatically loaded onto a WIC card.
-See details here: https://www.tn.gov/health/health-program-areas/fhw/wic/redirect-wic/wic-clinics.html
+See details here: https://www.tn.gov/health/health-program-areas/fhw/wic/redirect-wic/wic-clinics.html.

 With kids spending so much time at home, the risk of injuries can increase.
 Please view these resources to help keep kids safe at home.